Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The stock is compartmentalized to prevent the components from rattling around.

-A semi-auto, blowback-operated action isn’t fancy, but it is reliable.
-This is a weapon that works well when oiled and paired with good ammunition.
-Federal Automatch seems to be the best option when it comes to bulk ammo.
+The semi-auto, blowback-operated action isn’t fancy, but it is reliable.
+This is a weapon that works well when oiled and fed good ammunition.
+In my experience, Federal AutoMatch is the best bulk ammo for this rifle.

 Plus, James Bond used it, which makes it pretty cool.